top of page

 • Daily zodiac landings on remote shores

-• Guided hikes across ice-covered terrain
+• Guided walks across the landscape

 • Close encounters with penguins, seals, and whales

 Another major difference is unpredictability.
 Weather, ice conditions, and wildlife movement all shape your itinerary in real time.
-This flexibility is part of what makes the experience so authentic—and so different from mass-market cruising.
+This flexibility is part of what makes the experience so authentic and so different from mass-market cruising.

 Types of Antarctica Cruises